-Do I Want to Be an Armored Truck Driver?
+Could I Be an Armored Truck Driver?

-Armored truck drivers usually are armed guards who transport money and property from one location to another.
+Armored truck drivers are usually armed guards who transport money and property from one location to another.
 Because of the high value of the items that armored truck drivers move, it's typical for workers in this occupation to take precautions, like wearing bulletproof vests.
 These workers work in offices and inside vehicles, and much of the job includes traveling.
 This field has a greater instance of workers injured or taken ill on the job than many other fields.

-|Licensure and Certification||Varies by state, but drivers carrying firearms must be licensed; certification is voluntary*|
+|Licensure/Certification||Drivers carrying firearms must be licensed; certification is voluntary|

 |Experience||Usually received on the job; however, some employers seek workers with prior experience in a security or driving capacity|

-Step 1: Meet State Requirements
+Step 1: Meet Your State Requirements

 Step 2: Become Licensed as a Security Professional

 In most areas, armed guards must be licensed by their state's licensing authority.
 According to the U.S. Bureau of Labor Statistics, applicants typically must be over the age of 18 and have valid drivers' licenses.
 Other requirements might include the completion of classes on law enforcement topics, fingerprinting, and a criminal background check.
 Continuing education is typically required in order to renew a security personnel or related license.

 Step 3: Obtain a Firearms License or Permit